cohesion-org/deepseek-go/README.md

 ## Ollama

 Deepseek-go supports the usage of Ollama, but because of Ollama not following OpenAI policy, there are some extra types you need to be aware about.
-This is still an expereimental feature so please understand that.
+This is still an experimental feature so please understand that.

 You can find all information about it at [Ollama Docs](/examples/ollama.md).